BouchardLab/pyuoi/causal_net/nonStation_ver3c_states_EM_FDR/README.md

 reference-fit, bag, aggregate, and de-biased files used together in a new run must all be v2 archives.

+Biological experiment archives also carry an application-level `bioexp_schema_version`.
+Version 3 requires raw mean waveform records and does not support older biological archives.
+The `raw_mean_templates` is indexed in the same frequency-sorted neuron order as `MEA_idx` and `spike_key`, with unit, primary-channel, sample-count, time-window, and spike-count fields stored in the accompanying `waveform_*` records.
+Each unit also stores `waveform_grid_distance` and Boolean `waveform_is_multichannel`.
+The latter is true when the unit location is more than 1 coordinate unit from the nearest point on the fixed 17.5-by-17.5 grid.
+For biological fits, `prism_EM_eval3c.py -p j` plots excitatory waveforms and `-p k` plots inhibitory waveforms.
+Each 3-by-3 canvas contains three nodes from the highest and median outgoing-`Nedge` ranks, plus three nodes nearest the class-specific 25th-percentile `Nedge`.

 ## Shell Macros

 The `.sh` files in this directory are convenience launch macros.
 They are